 the first openly available implementation of the Kishor-Koenig model (See

-the vignette vignette("nowcasting_revisions")
+the vignette vignette("nowcasting_revisions") for more details).

 References